earthbucks/chatvim.nvim/README.md

 :ChatVimComplete
 ```

 Completes the current markdown document using the AI model.
+If no delimiters are
+present, it will treat the input as user input and append a response.

 ## Recommended Shortcuts

+Add these shortcuts to your nvim configuration to make it easier to use ChatVim.

 ```lua
 vim.api.nvim_set_keymap("n", "<Leader>cvc", ":ChatVimComplete<CR>", opts)
 ```

-## Markdown Front Matter
+## Configuration

 Use "+++" for toml or "---" for yaml front matter.
 Front matter is used to
 specify settings for ChatVim.
+Place the front matter at the top of your markdown
+document, before any content.
+The front matter should look like this:

 ```toml
 +++